-The Consumer Price Index (CPI) is an economic term you’ve probably heard before but may not know much about.
+The consumer price index (CPI) is an economic term you’ve probably heard before but may not know much about.
+It’s importance has risen since President Biden’s trillion-dollar spending initiatives aimed at countering the effects of the pandemic.
+And the April CPI report of a 4.2% jump from April 2020 – the highest level since September 2008 and far above economists’ expectations – has only furthered interest in this economic metric.
 Broadly speaking, the CPI measures the price of consumer goods and how they’re trending.
 It’s a tool for measuring how the economy as a whole is faring when it comes to inflation or deflation.
 When planning how you spend or save your money, the CPI can influence your decisions.
 Here’s how.

 Consumer Price Index Definition